500tech/angular-kick/README.md

 # angular-kick

+**Disclaimer:** angular-kick is currently in alpha stage and it's only tested on MacOS X. Some functionality might change.
+Feel free to add issues to our [github](http://github.com/500tech/angular-kick) if you encounter any problems.

 Angular-kick is an opinionated kickstarter and generator for AngularJS based on ECMAScript 6 and best practices.
 It allows you to start a classic single-page application in no time and working with it with ease.

 Brought to you by [500Tech](http://500tech.com).